coherent-research/dcs-documentation/DCSUserGuide.md

 ### Setting up a Modbus Device

-When a managed modbus device is first connected to the system its Modbus address and serial settings can be automatically set from DCS.
+When a managed Modbus device is first connected to the system its Modbus address and serial settings can be automatically set from DCS.
 This can be done without knowing the current address or serial settings of the device but it does require that the serial number is known.
 DCS will set the device to the address specified when the Modbus devices was added to DCS and the serial settings to those defined for the Modbus in the IDC.